pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

 OpenSSH Public Key
 ~~~~~~~~~~~~~~~~~~

-The format used by OpenSSH to store public keys, as specified in :rfc:`4253`.
+The format used by OpenSSH to store public keys, as specified in their
+`documentation`_.

 An example RSA key in OpenSSH format (line breaks added for formatting
 purposes)::